top of page

 Are you tired of feeling like you're going through the motions at the gym without seeing any real progress?
 We've all been there, but fear not!
 With a little bit of structure and strategy, you can take your workouts to the next level and see the results you've been working so hard for.

 I will give a full upper body and lower body workout example at the end of this article!
+PS Check out my latest youtube video where I review the new PowerBlock Power Bench 2.0.

 First things first, let's talk about compound exercises.
 These are the heavy hitters of the workout world, the exercises that work multiple muscle groups at once and give you the most bang for your buck.